ikanam-ai/SLAVA/README.md

 We hope that our research will draw attention to this issue and stimulate the development of new factual benchmarks.
 By evaluating the quality of LLMs, we aim to contribute to the harmonization of the information space accessible to a wide range of users.

+## Contacts for cooperation
+If you have any questions, suggestions or are interested in cooperation, do not hesitate to contact us by email slava.ranepa@ya.ru

 ## Installation

 1. Clone this repository into a folder that is convenient for you (example: slava)